strawstack/TwentySix/README.md

 # TwentySix

-A simple programing language written by a part-time minimalist
+A simple programming language written by a part-time minimalist

 # Writing Code in TwentySix